fleetdm/fleet/handbook/security-policies.md

 | -------------- | -------------- |
 | @GuillaumeRoss | 2022-06-01     |

-Fleet policy requires that:
+Fleet policy requires

-1. All production changes, including but not limited to software deployment, feature toggle enablement, network infrastructure changes, and access control authorization updates, must be invoked through the approved change management process.
+1. all production changes, including but not limited to software deployment, feature toggle enablement, network infrastructure changes, and access control authorization updates, must be invoked through the approved change management process.

-2. Each production change must maintain complete traceability to fully document the request, including the requestor, date/time of change, actions taken, and results.
+2.each production change must maintain complete traceability to fully document the request, including the requestor, date/time of change, actions taken, and results.

-3. Each production change must include proper approval.
+3. each production change must include proper approval.

   * The approvers are determined based on the type of change.
   * Approvers must be someone other than the author/executor of the change unless they are the DRI for that system.